celoyd/potato/README.md

 ![Monochrome image of a mountain village at a river confluence](docs/images/Chungthang/pan.png)

 _The samples images here are of Chungthang, Sikkim, from Maxar collect 10300100CE8D0400 on 2022-03-07.
-Like all images shown in this repo except otherwise credited, they are [CC BY-NC](https://creativecommons.org/licenses/by-nc/4.0/deed.en) from the [Maxar Open Data Program](https://registry.opendata.aws/maxar-open-data/)._
+Like all images shown in this repo except otherwise credited, they are [CC BY-NC](https://creativecommons.org/licenses/by-nc/4.0/deed.en) from the [Maxar Open Data Program](https://registry.opendata.aws/maxar-open-data/).
+See [the credits/license] section for more information._

 This is called the panchromatic or pan band, and it works like black and white film, or like applying a black and white filter to a photo.
 A band is a range of the spectrum, and pan-chromatic means all-color – this band collects the range of all visible light.